AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-workflow-step-reference.md

 ## Convert to PDF/A step {#convert-pdfa}

- >[!NOTE]
- >
- >This feature is available in prerelease channel.
-See [Prerelease Channel Documentation](/help/release-notes/prerelease.md) for information to enable the feature for your environment.
- >

-PDF/A is an archival format for long-term preservation of the document’s content, all fonts are embedded and the file is uncompressed.
-Now, you can use the Convert to PDF/A step an AEM Workflow to convert your PDF documents to PDF/A format.
+PDF/A is an archival format for long-term preservation of the document’s content, by embedding the fonts and uncompressing the file.
+As a result, a PDF/A document is typically larger than a standard PDF document.
+You can use the ***Convert to PDF/A*** step in an AEM Workflow to convert your PDF documents to PDF/A format.

 The convert to PDF/A step has following properties: